tbeimrohr/PSP-HA-Propulsion/README.md

 All code that is contained within this repository MUST follow the standard as follows.
-- A header must be containted at the top of every code with the following items listed
+- A header must be contained at the top of every code with the following items listed
    - Code Name
    - Date of original creation